OPERATIONAL NOTES

 The provision of a folding wing was examined in 1940.
 But the desperate need for aircraft designers for next-generation aircraft, as well as concerns over the Hurricane’s ability to accommodate the extra weight, soon saw this idea abandoned.

 This had immediate and significant consequences.
-Only the older carriers such as HMS Eagle and HMS Ark Royal could stow the unfolded Sea Hurricane below deck.
+Only the older carriers such as HMS Eagle and HMS Furious could stow the unfolded Sea Hurricane below deck.
 HMS Indomitable, with its large forward lift, would not be complete until 1941.
 HMS Illustrious, Formidable and Victorious would be limited to deck parks of only six or so machines.

 This left the Sea Hurricanes exposed to the weather, slung out over the open sea on outrigger struts when aboard fleet carriers, or simply lashed to the decks of the early escort carriers.